Mansa-MD/Responsive_Portfolio/README.md

 *Built a responsive website using bootstraps grid system and components.

-*Responisive webiste has four tab on the navbar: Home, About, Portfolio, and Contact.
+*Responisive website has four tab on the navbar: Home, About, Portfolio, and Contact.

 *Responsive website is fully viewable and compatible on desktop and mobile screen.